2015-2016 Club Guide

 - List of attendees or a description of who is expected to attended

 - W-9.
 Unless a W-9 is already on file with the College, one must be completed and attached to the Direct Pay form.
-W-9s are available in Student Affairs
+W-9s are available in Student Life

-Complete a Function Approval Request, signed by the Club advisor, and submit the completed form and supporting documentation to Student Affairs, at least 2 weeks in advance of the event.
+Complete a Function Approval Request, signed by the Club advisor, and submit the completed form and supporting documentation to Student Life, at least 2 weeks in advance of the event.

 - Description or advertisement for the event.